nominetresearch/microbit-networking-book-python/acknowledgements/acknowledgements.md

 In the table below, retransmissions are the number of times a packet needed to be resent.
 Duplicates are the number of times the receiver received unnecessary retransmissions.
-So, let’s assume, at the end, the sender sent the following:
+So, let’s assume, the sender ended up sending the following:

        1 1 1 2 2 3 4 4 4 4 5 5